bmeredith/solidity-json-writer/README.md

 * `string`
 * `uint`

-Note: although the concept of `null` does not exist within Solidity, JsonWriter is capable of generating properties and values of `null`.
+Although the concept of `null` does not exist within Solidity, JsonWriter is capable of generating properties and values of `null`.

 The full API documentation for JsonWriter can be found in the [docs](docs/JsonWriter.md).